axelschwartz/axelschwartz/README.md

 # Hi, i'm Axel Schwartz 👋

-### Full Stack JS developer, Tech enthusiast, I share on YouTube the rest of the time.
+### Full Stack JS developer, Tech enthusiast

-* 🔭 I’m currently working on Reeqord
+* 🔭 I’m currently working on side projects

 * 🌱 I’m currently learning Javascript, Reactjs, Nodejs, MongoDB

 * 👯 I share mostly on Twitter

-* 🤝 I’m looking for help with Reeqord
+* 🤝 I’m looking for open sources projects

-* 👨‍💻 All of my projects are available at https://gitlab.com/axelschwartz
+* 👨‍💻 All of my projects will be available at https://gitlab.com/axelschwartz

-* 📝 I regularly write articles on https://axelschwartz/blog

-* 💬 Ask me about Javascript

-* 📫 How to reach me hello@axelschwartz.com
+* 📫 How to reach me : @theaxelschwartz on Twitter

-* 📺 My videos are available here https://www.youtube.com/c/axelschwartz

 ⚡ Fun fact I'm a cool guy ;)

 ## Open for new opportunities